ctrliq/ciq-shim-build/README.md

 *******************************************************************************
 ### How do the launched components prevent execution of unauthenticated code?
 *******************************************************************************
-In the case of the kernel, both the RHEL variant and the upstream ("new") variants prevent this by default, and we do not want to change that.
+In the case of the kernel, both the Centos variant and the upstream ("new") variants prevent this by default, and we do not want to change that.

-In the case of Grub + Fwupd, we will be running the same Rocky/RHEL versions unmodified, which also do not execute unauthenticated code by default.
+In the case of Grub + Fwupd, we will be running the same Centos/RHEL versions unmodified, which also do not execute unauthenticated code by default.

 *******************************************************************************
 ### Does your SHIM load any loaders that support loading unsigned kernels (e.g. GRUB2)?
 *******************************************************************************
 Grub2 will only load unsigned code if the secureboot feature is turned off load unsigned kernels, but only with secureboot mode turned off on an end-user's system.

 *******************************************************************************
 ### What kernel are you using?
 Which patches does it includes to enforce Secure Boot?
 *******************************************************************************
+TODO
 We are using our RHEL upstream variant 5.14 with minor patches (on top of the many patches from Red Hat and others).

 We are also building and packaging supported upstream kernels designed for use on Rocky and enterprise-Linux variants.
 These include supported LT versions (5.4, 5.10, 5.15, 6.1), as well as the rollling latest-stable version.